Dutch pound Israel to keep WBC semifinal hopes alive | The Japan Times

 Yurendell de Caster finished with three hits and two RBIs, and Shawn Zarraga also drove a pair of runs.
 Zarraga’s run-scoring single in the eighth put the Netherlands ahead by 10 runs, and the game ended after Israel failed to score in the bottom half under the WBC’s early-termination rules.

-Jair Jurrjens got the start for the Netherlands and pitched six innings of one-run ball.
-He allowed five hits and struck out six.
+Jurrjens pitched six innings of one-run ball.
+He allowed five hits and struck out five.

+The two teams met in the first round in Seoul, with Israel winning 4-2.
+Both had already qualified for the second round, and Israel sent nine pitchers to the mound, a strategy that may have come back to bite it.

+“They showed us most of their staff that night,” Meulens said.
+“That helped us out tonight.
+Because everybody that they brought in, except one or two guys, I think we saw in that game in Korea.
+Sometimes you get a report on a pitcher, but if you don’t see it, it’s not the same.
+They got to see the guys throwing against them.
+Now facing them the second time around, it was a little easier to have a plan.”

-Israel’s surprising four-game winning streak to start its first WBC came to a grinding half against a Dutch lineup that Japan manager Hiroki Kokubo called “so strong” one night earlier.
+Israel’s surprising four-game winning streak to start its first WBC came to a grinding halt.

 Starting pitcher Corey Baker allowed four runs on three hits in two-plus innings and was charged with the loss.
+Israel sent eight pitchers to the mound, with four giving up at least two runs.

+“Behind in too many counts and too many non-competitive pitches with hitters ahead in the count,” said Israel manager Jerry Weinstein.
+“It wasn’t for lack of effort or anything.
+Just bad execution tonight and also they punished mistakes tonight, let’s give them some credit.
+They did an outstanding job with the bat.”

 Nate Freiman got Israel on the board in the fourth, making the score 10-1 with a solo home run.
 Blake Gailen drove in another run with an RBI single in the seventh.

-Both teams now have a loss during the second round.
-They get Wednesday off and return to action on Thursday.
-The Dutch will face Cuba, while Israel takes on Japan.
+Both teams now have a loss in the second round.
+They each get Wednesday off and return to action Thursday.